 While most home bakers can make a decent loaf, it's hard to ignore that artisan bread bakers somehow always make beautifully round loaves.
-Although the years of practice don't hurt, the proofing baskets that artisans use is definitely part of the equation.
-Proofing baskets allow the loaves to maintain their shape throughout their final rise, resulting in round, high-quality loaves.
+Although the years of practice don't hurt, the proofing baskets that artisans use are definitely part of the equation.
+Proofing baskets, such as the one shown above, allow the loaves to maintain their shape throughout their final rise, resulting in round, high-quality loaves.

 Proofing baskets, also called brotforms or bread bannetons, are found in many shapes and sizes.
 Depending on what types of loaves you're hoping to bake, you can choose a round, oval or long proofing basket.
 For bread bakers who dream of perfectly round bread, a round basket is ideal.
 Oval proofing baskets are also a popular shape.
 Elevate your baking skills with a banneton proofing basket for the best bread!